OpenRock/OpenAM/opensso/extensions/spring2provider/example/readme.txt

 http://developers.sun.com/identity/reference/techart/opensso-glassfish.html

-You will need a directory service, I advise to use OpenDS (https://opends.dev.java.net/), and, specifically, I advise from version 1.1.
-And, after installing OpenDS and OpenSSO, you will ought to access to opensso web, select Access Control -> Realm -> Data Stores -> generic ldapv3.
+You will need a directory service, I advise to use OpenDJ (https://opendj.forgerock.org/), and, specifically, I advise from version 2.4.4.
+And, after installing OpenDJ and OpenSSO, you will ought to access to opensso web, select Access Control -> Realm -> Data Stores -> generic ldapv3.
 Then, remove "memberOf" in member group attribute and select "SCOPE_SUB" in "LDAPv3 Plug-in Search Scope" field of LDAP user configuration.